 “Help us.
 Please.“

 Summer gave a low growl, strange in a human throat.
 “No. They didn’t lift a paw to help themselves and they don’t get a say in how the mess gets cleaned up.”
 Somewhere deep in the back of her mind, an urge or run, rip flesh, and lap at blood tugged at her.
+The wolf she denied to Chuck paced the edges of her human consciousness.

 “It’s not a full moon, you gonna have enough power to do this?”
 Chuck asked as they skidded to a halt in the driveway.

-She dropped to her hands and shifted in a blink.
+Summer dropped to her hands and shifted in a blink.
 Not the slow shimmering transformation she had done for Chuck the first night she met him.
 It was a quick, violent shift; she whimpered slightly as she stood on four feet.

 “Can you tell who is pack and who is feral?”
 Chuck asked.
 He walked up beside her, holstering one gun with his left hand and another held ready in his right hand.